james-priest/james-priest.github.io/README.md

     <dd>This began a long period of  struggle and frustration during which I was witness to greed, dishonesty and corporate shenanigans on a scale unimaginable.
 The company eventually disolved due to management's <span style="text-decoration:line-through">embezzlement of payroll, theft of company funds, and personal use of corporate assets</span> misuse of corporate funds.</dd>
     -->
     <dd>A long period of hard work, unflagging commitment, and faith in the future concluded with the unthinkable.
 The company was dissolved due to management's <span style="text-decoration:line-through">theft of company funds, embezzlement of payroll, wholesale deception of the employees and stockholders...</span> misuse of corporate funds.
 Well...
 At least I would be free.</dd>
-  <dt>2014 - 2016</dt>
+  <dt>2014 - 2016 • <i>Three-year Hiatus</i></dt>
     <dd style="text-align:center"><i>- Being of Service -</i></dd>
-    <dd>Disillusioned, I took time off to re-group and re-evaluate my core values and motivations.
-At this time I was called upon to take care of a loved one who had been diagnosed with terminal cancer.
-I took this time to step into a different role - one of caregiver.
-I provided round-the-clock in-home hospice care until her passing.</dd>
+    <dd>Disillusioned, I took time off to regroup and re-evaluate my core values.
+It was at this point I was called upon to take care of a loved one who had been diagnosed with terminal cancer.
+I stepped into a new role - one of caregiver.
+I provided round-the-clock, in-home hospice care until her passing.</dd>
-    <dd>This was an experience that showed me what it meant to have strength and dignity in the face of unsurmountable odds.
+    <dd>This was an experience that showed me what it meant to have strength and dignity in the face of insurmountable odds.
 I was honored to have been a part of this labor of love.
 In the end, she was able to find meaning in her struggle and passed away peacefully surrounded by friends, family, and loved-ones.
 She was thirty seven years old.</dd>
-  <dt>2016 - 2017</dt>
+  <dt>2016 - 2017 • <i>Online Education & Certification</i></dt>
     <dd style="text-align:center"><i>- Full Circle -</i></dd>
     <dd>I re-engaged with the development community and have been coding, reading, learning, and absorbing with a passion.
 I didn't want to take up the first job I found.
-I wanted to work with the latest cutting edge technologies - full-stack development, .NET Core & Azure cloud-based services.</dd>
+I wanted to work with the latest cutting edge technologies which meant retraining...
+I needed to know full-stack development, .NET Core & Azure cloud-based services.</dd>
     <dd>So, I jumped into the world of MOOCs, bootcamps, and classes by training 8-12 hours a day.
-I'm still in the middle of this process and am excited to make the transition to full -time employment where I'll be one among many once again. </dd>
+I'm still in the middle of this process and am excited to make the transition to full-time employment where I'll be able to make my mark and be one among many once again.</dd>
   <!--
   <dt>2018 - </dt>
     <dd style="text-align:center"><i>- The Unwritten Chapters -</i></dd>